 Project title: Detecting Whale Aggregations from Space

-Project description: Monitoring whales and seals is of broad interest to the Bureau of Ocean Energy Management, academic and commercial institutions, and other federal entities.
+Project description: Monitoring whales and seals is of broad interest to BOEM, academic and commercial institutions, and other Federal entities.
 Advancements in very high resolution (VHR) satellite imagery, cloud computing, and artificial intelligence have tremendous potential for developing an operational system to detect marine mammals worldwide.
 Recent research has demonstrated the feasibility of identifying whales from VHR satellite imagery with manual and machine learning approaches.
-In collaboration with NOAA Fisheries, the Naval Research Laboratory, and the British Antarctic Survey, the Bureau of Ocean Energy Management has been exploring developing an operational system to detect marine mammals from VHR imagery.
-While still in the early stages, we hope to raise awareness of this effort's research community and invite further information exchange.
-We have acquired large volumes of Maxar imagery over known seasonal aggregations of the North Atlantic right whale, the Cook Inlet beluga whale, and bowhead whales in the Beaufort Sea from WorldView-3, WorldView-2, and GeoEye satellites.
-Explorations into satellite imagery formats and processing have led to our decision to focus on using level 1A Standard GeoTIFFs projected in UTM and doing our pansharpening after image acquisition.
-We continue to explore different software platforms for image annotation and plan to annotate some imagery in the coming year in collaboration with Maxar's GeoHive platform.
+In collaboration with NOAA Fisheries, the Naval Research Laboratory, and the British Antarctic Survey, BOEM has been exploring developing an operational system to detect marine mammals from VHR imagery.
+While still in the early stages, researchers hope to raise awareness of this effort's research community and invite further information exchange.
+Large volumes of Maxar imagery over known seasonal aggregations of the North Atlantic right whale, the Cook Inlet beluga whale, and bowhead whales in the Beaufort Sea were acquired from the WorldView-3, WorldView-2, and GeoEye satellites.
+Explorations into satellite imagery formats and processing led to the decision to focus on using level 1A Standard GeoTIFFs projected in UTM and pansharpening after image acquisition.
+The team continues to explore different software platforms for image annotation and plans to annotate some imagery in the coming year in collaboration with Maxar's GeoHive platform.
 Creating a sizeable standardized dataset of high-quality annotations is a necessary precursor to successful machine learning approaches.
-We will be working closely with the Microsoft AI for Earth program to develop marine mammal detection algorithms and cloud processing workflows.
+Working closely with the Microsoft AI for Earth program, the team will develop marine mammal detection algorithms and cloud processing workflows.
 These efforts should lay the groundwork for future generations of scientists to have another tool in the toolbox as we seek to understand and protect marine mammals worldwide.

 Sensor Type: Multispectral (approx. 4-12 bands);